-9 See, e.g., Masulis et al. 2011, pp 3569-3570 (showing that in many countries a significant percentage of listed firms belongs to larger business groups).
+9 See, e.g., Masulis et al. (2011), at pp 3569-3570 (showing that in many countries a significant percentage of listed firms belongs to larger business groups).

 10 To be sure, whether group law benefits society as a whole rather than merely the controller will depend on whether such benefits will be greater than any costs arising from group law.
-See infra notes 19-20 and accompanying text.
+See infra n.
+19-20 and accompanying text.
 Whether group law also brings benefits to minority shareholders of MCOGs chiefly depends on whether the surplus arising from lower group management costs will be shared with them to an extent that allows for the compensation of harm deriving, inter alia, from the greater amount of tunnelling that the relaxation of corporate law constraints against self-dealing will enable.

-harm inflicted on the subsidiary as a consequence of unfair transactions must be, within a certain timeframe, fully compensated.11 In an even more enabling formulation of this regime, what is necessary and sufficient is that, at the time the harm is inflicted, directors can reasonably assume such compensation to materialise within a reasonable time.12
+timeframe, fully compensated.11 In an even more enabling formulation of this regime, what is necessary and sufficient is that, at the time the harm is inflicted, directors can reasonably assume such compensation to materialise within a reasonable time.12

 In short, in the view of its supporters, a special enabling regime on intragroup transactions is an efficient policy that is apt to maximise the value of firms organised as groups, allowing shareholders to capture the greatest possible benefits from choosing this organisational structure.
 Our analysis supports a more sceptical view.
 We show that, as far as MCOGs are concerned, the benefits of adopting this regime are limited and the costs substantial.
-To reach our conclusion, we focus on the rules on groups contained in the European Model Companies Act (EMCA), a model law drafted by a group of European academics.
-Doing so allows us to avoid the impracticality of referring to a multitude of slightly different national legal regimes and, at the same time, to (at least partially) deflect any potential criticism issued for building our own strawman regime on groups.
-The EMCA's rules build upon national solutions and scholarly contributions to the debate on how to regulate corporate groups and are centred on the standard according to which directors of a subsidiary may legitimately adopt decisions harmful for their company if (1) the decision is beneficial to the group as a whole and (2) at the time the harmful decision is taken, directors may reasonably assume that the harm will be offset by a benefit within a reasonable time (hereafter, the EMCA standard).
-15
+To reach our conclusion, we focus on the rules on groups contained in the European Model Companies Act (EMCA), a model law drafted by a group of European academics.13 Doing so allows us to avoid the impracticality of referring to a multitude of slightly different national legal regimes and, at the same time, to (at least partially) deflect any potential criticism issued for building our own strawman regime on groups.
+The EMCA's rules build upon national solutions and scholarly contributions to the debate on how to regulate corporate groups14 and are centred on the standard according to which directors of a subsidiary may legitimately adopt decisions harmful for their company if (1) the decision is beneficial to the group as a whole and (2) at the time the harmful decision is taken, directors may reasonably assume that the harm will be offset by a benefit within a reasonable time (hereafter, the EMCA standard).15

-We should acknowledge at the very start that focusing on an open-ended standard that no jurisdiction has adopted verbatim prompts us to engage in tentative speculations about how to interpret it.16 However, the EMCA standard is quite similar to some national group laws.17 Hence, it
+We should acknowledge at the very start that focusing on an open-ended standard that no jurisdiction has adopted verbatim prompts us to engage in tentative speculations about how to interpret it.16 However, the EMCA standard is quite similar to some national group laws.17 Hence, it is not unreasonable to assume that courts' interpretations of the former would not radically depart from the most common and widely accepted interpretations of the latter.